apiato/documentation/docs/optional-components/values.md

 They also do not hold functionality or change any state, they just hold data.

 A Value Object is an immutable object that is defined by its encapsulated attributes.
-We create Value Object when we need it to represent/serve/manipulate some data (attached as attributes), and w'll kill it later when we finish using it, to recreate it again when needed.
+We create Value Object when we need it to represent/serve/manipulate some data (attached as attributes), and we'll kill it later when we finish using it, to recreate it again when needed.

 ### Rules {#rules}